Ancient Remedies for Pain Overview

-Medical treatment has changed a lot since the days of using alcohol as a cure-all, but it may surprise you to find out there are many ancient medicinal practices that we still use today.
+Medical treatment has changed a lot since the days of using alcohol as a cure-all, but it may surprise you to find out there are many ancient remedies for pain and medicinal practices that we still use today.
 Peruse this list and you might find some ideas that can help you with pain or other symptoms.
 As always, before starting a new pain management system, please talk to your healthcare provider about what’s right for you.

 Acupuncture, the medical treatment that involves placing needles in various places on the body, combined with heat and pressure, has been practiced for millennia since its development in ancient China.
 Researchers believe that acupuncture helps promote balance by unblocking channels in the body.